DesignLabUCF/spectralskyviewer/README.md

 Install Python and modules above.
 Run the application.
 Select a data directory (which must have data organized in a specific way).

 Use the dropdowns and sliders to select desired capture date and time and exposure.
 Click and drag to select sampling pattern coordinates.
 View corresponding radiance measurements below.
 Right-click (mouse-secondary) on canvas for more selection and HUD options.

-To export, first run `Setup Export File` to specify parameters and output file.
+To export or convert sample datasets, first run `Setup Export File` to specify parameters and output file.
 Exports will then be appended to the same file.
+Converter will use the same options.

 To make your own data directory, follow the format of the example public data linked below.